- I can’t access the Internet

 Keeping email addresses up to date can be a pain.
 If your email address is linked to a provider (eg email@example.com) and you change service providers, you have to let everyone know your new address, change your letterhead, business cards etc and you may miss out on business.
 The same applies if your website is a subdomain of a provider’s website – eg www.mycompany.mytelco.com.au.
 It looks more professional if your domain consists of your business/product name and it will be easier for people to find your website.

 The way to do this is to register your own domain.
 You control what happens to it and where it is hosted.
 If you decide to change service providers, your name goes with you to the new provider.
 You are in control.

 If you sell the business, your domain name is also a valuable asset and you should make sure that its transfer to the new owner is included in sale negotiations if they are retaining the same business/product name.
-Likewise if you are buying a business, make sure control of the domain name, email and website details are also transferred to you and that the ISP is advised in writing of the change of ownership.
+Likewise if you are buying a business and you want to keep the name, make sure control of the domain name, email and website details are also transferred to you and that the Internet Service Provider that hosts these services is advised in writing of the change of ownership by the previous owner.

 What’s email “forwarding” about?

 You can forward email belonging to a certain address to one or more “hidden” individual addresses.

 For example, you publish the email address firstname.lastname@example.org on your letterhead, company website, business cards etc. Email to email@example.com could be forwarded to firstname.lastname@example.org, but if Mary goes away on holidays or leaves the company, then email to email@example.com can be forwarded to firstname.lastname@example.org without having to reprint letterhead, cards or change the website.